andrewguy9/kernelpanic/README.md

 Notes:
 ===
-Have to install `libfile-which-perl` on Raspbian.
+Have to install `libfile-which-perl` on Debian.
+Have to install `uuid-runtime` on Debian.
 Have to install 'sudo yum install perl-File-Which' in RedHat.